Piloting PERCS: An early intervention and prevention strategy for children living with violence and parental substance use

 Emerging Minds, Australia, December 2020

 Emerging Minds (EM)’s family and domestic violence (FDV) and alcohol and other drug (AOD) use conversation guides (PERCS-FDV and PERCS-AOD) aim to provide a set of questions that will support practitioners to consistently ask about children’s social and emotional wellbeing when working with parents who are perpetrating or being subjected to violence, or using alcohol or other drugs in harmful ways.
 This pilot involved semi-structured interviews with 19 practitioners across eight services (13 from FDV services, six from AOD), to evaluate the contribution PERCS-FDV and PERCS-AOD made to their self-assessed level of understanding and confidence in child-focused practice where there is FDV or parental substance use.
 Interviews were conducted before the practitioners used the conversation guides, and after they had been using them for three months.
-The evaluation showed that practitioners overwhelmingly reported increased confidence and were more consistent in asking questions about children’s wellbeing after regularly using the guides.
+The evaluation showed that, after regularly using the guides, practitioners overwhelmingly reported increased confidence and were more consistent in asking questions about children’s wellbeing.
 There were numerous insights provided by the practitioners that require further interrogation.

 ‘Women and children don’t necessarily go to domestic and family violence services.
 It is, in fact, the last place they want to go.’ – Meghan Hughes, Executive Manager – Strategic Projects, Women’s Safety Services (South Australia)